 B i o g r a p h y

-Ricker Choi has a successful career in financial risk management but his first love is classical music — a passion he discovered at age 12 when he was still living in Hong Kong.
-Ricker began studying piano at age 13, after his family immigrated to Canada.
+Ricker Choi has a successful career in financial risk management but his loves are music and painting.
+Ricker began studying piano at age 13, after his family immigrated to Canada from Hong Kong.
 Through years of dedicated practice he earned the ARCT Diploma in Piano Performance at age 18.
 Faced with a choice between a career in music and in business, Ricker opted for the “easy route” and enrolled in York University’s Schulich School of Business, where he earned an undergraduate degree and MBA.
 (He also holds Chartered Financial Analyst and Financial Risk Manager designations.)

-After a 12-year hiatus Ricker returned to piano studies with pianist Boris Zarankin.
-Soon after he also started studying with pianists Lawrence Pitchko, Michael Esch, Michael Berkovsky and Kui Min.
+After a 12-year hiatus upon entering university in 1993, Ricker returned to piano studies with pianist Boris Zarankin in 2005.
+Soon after he also started studying with pianists Lawrence Pitchko, Michael Esch, Michael Berkovsky.
 An award-winning amateur pianist, Ricker has performed in festivals and recitals in Toronto and internationally.
 He had performed live on 96.3 FM classical radio in Toronto.
 He has also been featured regularly at TSMAF`s Emerging Artists in Concert at Walter Hall, and with Off Centre Music Salon at Glenn Gould Studio.
 In 2011, he gave a solo recital at Four Seasons Centre.
 His most memorable experience was performing at 2,500-seat Berlin Philharmonie and 1,000-seat Salle Gaveau in Paris.
 Ricker had participated in masterclasses of renowned pianists including Anton Kuerti, Olga Kern, Andre Laplante, Marietta Orlov, Ilya Itin and Joseph Banowetz.

 AWARDS SINCE 2005